OmarSenger/Al-Ahly-FC/README.md

 AL Ahly FC

-Africa Champions League Winner ,
+For Africa Champions League Winner ,

 Simply an App to show some of the club players with their details in a seperate page , using the navigator to send the details of the clicked player from the first page to the second page to show .